MrZhouZh/gitnote/10 tops of Javascript.md

    So with() essentially gives local variables all the performance drawbacks of global ones, and in turn derails Javascript optimization.

 3. Use closures sparingly(谨慎使用闭包)
+   [Closures](http://www.jibbering.com/faq/faq_notes/closures.html) are a very powerful and useful aspect of Javascript, but they come with their own performance drawbacks.
+   Although you may not know the term ‘closures’, you probably use them often.
+Closures can basically be thought of as the new in Javascript, and we use one whenever we define a function on the fly, for instance:
+   The problem with closures is that by definition, they have a minimum of three objects in their scope chain: the closure variables the local variables, and the globals.
+This extra item leads to all the performance problems we’ve been avoiding in tips #1 & #2.
+   But I don’t think Nicholas wants us to throw the baby out with the bathwater.
+Closures are still useful both for convenience and for making code more readable, just try not to overuse them (especially not in a loop).

 4. Object properties and array items are slower than variables(对象属性和数组项比变量慢)